red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

 Flow Conflict Resolution Prioritization
 ----------------------------------------

-In section :ref:`Defining Flows<defining-flows-concurrent-pattern-matching>` we have already learned a bit about the mechanics of resolving an action conflict between flows.
+In section :ref:`Defining Flows<defining-flows-concurrent-pattern-matching>`, we have already learned a bit about the mechanics of resolving an action conflict between flows.
 We will now look at this in more detail.

-For every successful match statement a matching score is computed that is greater than :math:`0.0` (no match) and smaller or equal to :math:`1.0` (perfect match).
+For every successful match statement, a matching score is computed that is greater than :math:`0.0` (no match) and smaller or equal to :math:`1.0` (perfect match).
 A perfect match is when all parameters of the expected event match with all the parameters from the actual event.
-If the actual event has more parameters than the expected event the matching score will be decreased by multiplying it by a factor of :math:`0.9` for every missing parameter.
+If the actual event has more parameters than the expected event, the matching score will be decreased by multiplying it by a factor of :math:`0.9` for every missing parameter.
 So let's say we have a matching event containing five parameters, but we only specified two of them, the score would be :math:`0.9^{5-2} = 0.729`.
-Since a system event can trigger a chain of internal events we need to take into account all the generated matching scores in that sequence.
+Since a system event can trigger a chain of internal events, we need to take into account all the generated matching scores in that sequence.
 Let's use the following example to better illustrate that:

 .. code-block:: colang